Choose a better life for farm animals this Pancake Day

-Did you know, that due to Avian Influenza (Bird Flu), hens in the UK have had to stay indoors this winter?
+Did you know that due to Avian Influenza (bird flu), hens in the UK are having to be kept indoors?
 This is to protect them from wild animals that might pass on the virus.
-But hens on RSPCA Assured certified farms are kept to strict high welfare standards, even when they are indoors.
+But no matter where they are kept, hens on RSPCA Assured certified farms are raised to strict higher welfare standards.

 Pancakes are simple to make, delicious to eat and a little bit different all over the world.
 From the flat crepe style of Europe to the thick American breakfast pancake, to the super-fluffy Japanese variety, there’s a pancake recipe to suit all tastes.

 What are the ingredients to make pancakes from scratch?

 Pancakes are quite literally cakes made in a pan, so the ingredients are the same as you would expect to find in a cake: flour, eggs and milk.
 Or if you’re trying to make a difference to farm animal welfare and buying higher welfare ingredients, flour, RSPCA Assured eggs and RSPCA Assured milk.